-During the Major Event, London Hydro observed the merits of its annual Emergency Procedures Plan and its agreements with third party private contractors.
+During the Major Event, London Hydro observed the merits of its agreements with third party private contractors.
 In addition, London Hydro observed the significant benefits of its Outage Management System (OMS) when identifying outages and restoring power to customers.
 This system enables London Hydro to communicate to customers through different channels (Twitter, Email, Text, Outage Map website, Local Media Interviews) in near real-time.
 Finally, London Hydro has identified additional opportunities to invest in remotely-controlled switches that will improve future restoration times.